Ways to go abroad

 • Formal consent from a university professor for study abroad / traineeship abroad in the form of a learning agreement is required.

-: This document will be drawn up in advance by the Erasmus coordinator and delivered to you at the International Office for presentation to the relevant professor.
+Note: This document will be drawn up in advance by your Erasmus coordinator and provided to you at the International Office for presentation to the relevant professor.

-• Completed grant agreement (after consulting with the Erasmus coordinator).
+• Completed grant agreement (after consulting with your Erasmus coordinator).

-• An informal statement that you have been advised by the International Office to address the following topics: travel, health, accident and liability insurance; vaccinations; Federal Foreign Office website (travel and safety information)
+• An informal statement that you have been advised by the International Office on the following topics: travel, health, accident and liability insurance; vaccinations; Federal Foreign Office website (travel and safety information)

-Please note that each partner university may request additional documents.
-Consult with the Erasmus coordinator before submitting these to the host university abroad.
+Note: Please note that each partner university may request additional documents.
+Consult with your Erasmus coordinator before submitting these to your host university abroad.

 Foreign BaföG